 In addition, groundskeepers can become certified through professional associations, such as the Professional Landcare Network.
 Certification options available through the Professional Landcare Network include Landscape Industry Certified Technician-Exterior and Landscape Industry Certified Horticultural Technician.

 A career creating and maintaining outdoor spaces, such as parks, golf courses, or gardens, can mean working as a landscaping and groundskeeping worker, or as a landscape architect or designer.
 Landscape architects create plans for large outdoor spaces, while landscape designers focus on smaller ones, and landscaping and groundskeeping workers tend to plants and lawns.
-All of these professionals can expect slower than average job growth in their field from 2014 to 2024.
+All of these professionals can expect an average job growth in their field from 2018 to 2028.